 On the one hand, the project aims to encourage the expression of stories about the territories of origin, the path of exile, or the new living environment of migrants.
-In order to do so, CartONG will work hand in hand with mental health professionals specialized in the accompaniment of migrant people (art therapists, psychologists, psychiatrists) to design a methodology of workshops halfway between sensitive mapping and artistic mediation.
-Co-facilitated by a specialist in sensitive mapping methogoloies and an art therapist, these workshops will constitute a first space of expression, which will make it possible to identify and direct people expressing a need for long-term care towards an adapted care structure.
+In order to do so, CartONG will work hand in hand with mental health professionals specialized in the accompaniment of migrant people (art therapists, psychologists, psychiatrists) to design a methodology of workshops halfway between subjective mapping and artistic mediation.
+Co-facilitated by a specialist in subjective mapping methodologies and an art therapist, these workshops will constitute a first space of expression, which will make it possible to identify and direct people expressing a need for long-term care towards an adapted care structure.

 In addition, this project aims to develop a support and accompaniment offer for those involved in dealing with migrant populations in France through the training of partner structures and the creation and distribution of a freely accessible toolbox.
 Indeed, CartONG is keen to promote the dissemination of the methodology that will be developed as part of the project.
 The implementation of the workshops will lead to collaborations with various organizations, in particular emergency accommodation centers, psychiatric mobile teams for precarious publics, structures specialized in social and legal support or teaching French to foreigners.
 The workshops will be implemented on a national scale, with a focus on the Auvergne Rhône-Alpes region and the Ile-de-France region.

 Finally, this project aims to contribute to a change of perspective on migratory phenomena and to deconstruct preconceived ideas about migrant people.
 To this end, participants will be able to choose to share their maps with a wider audience through an exhibition or a meeting for instance, with the idea of allowing for the reappropriation of the migration narrative, which is particularly important when confronted with administrations.
 The whole point of these exhibitions will then be to help generate new social interactions and raise awareness among a wider local public of the difficulties encountered by migrants, including in their host society.
-CartONG will draw on its previous experience in this field (Photo: Sensitive mapping workshop led by CartONG, 2019).
+CartONG will draw on its previous experience in this field (Photo: Subjective mapping workshop led by CartONG, 2019).

 Partner structures are being identified at the moment, with the hope to start the activities in the autumn of 2020.